Cosmin-Croitoriu/CV/README.md

 ## Projects
- - [Woke App](https://github.com/mondongos/woke-platypus) - part of the team PLatypus Boys Woke app is an Android application develloped in Java and Android Studio that implements Text to Speech and Speech to Text.
+ - [Woke App](https://github.com/mondongos/woke-platypus) - part of the team PLatypus Boys Woke app is an Android application developed in Java and Android Studio that implements Text to Speech and Speech to Text.
   The idea of the project is to create a quiz app that can be used hands free while driving and to be used only with voice commands.
   For Text to Speech implementation my team and I took advantage of the in-build Android Studio TTS For Speech to Text functionality we included DialogueFlow with the help of API.
 The project has been done using Java and JUnit as testing framework.